Structural formula: Lewis structures

 Lewis structures (or "Lewis dot structures") are flat graphical formulas that show atom connectivity and lone pair or unpaired electrons, but not three-dimensional structure.
 This notation is mostly used for small molecules.
 Each line represents the two electrons of a single bond.
 Two or three parallel lines between pairs of atoms represent double or triple bonds, respectively.
 Alternatively, pairs of dots may be used to represent bonding pairs.
 In addition, all non-bonded electrons (paired or unpaired) and any formal charges on atoms are indicated.
 Through the use of Lewis structures, the placement of electrons, whether it is in a bond or in lone pairs, will allow for the identification of the formal charges of the atoms in the molecule to understand the stability and determine the most likely molecule (based on molecular geometry difference) that would be formed in a reaction.
-Lewis structures do give some thought to the geometry of the molecule as often times, the bonds are drawn at certain angles to represent the molecule in real life.
+Lewis structures do give some thought to the geometry of the molecule as oftentimes, the bonds are drawn at certain angles to represent the molecule in real life.
 Lewis structure is best used to calculate formal charges or how atoms bond to each other as both electrons and bonds are shown.
 Lewis structures give an idea of the molecular and electronic geometry which varies based on the presence of bonds and lone pairs and through this one could determine the bond angles and hybridization as well.